 The OHSU Brain Institute offers expert, compassionate care for brain and spinal cord tumors.
-As the largest neuro-oncology program in Oregon, we use advanced techniques to treat tumors while protecting healthy tissue.
+We use advanced techniques to treat tumors while protecting healthy tissue.

 At the Brain Institute, you’ll find: